kobare/techietuts2022/_posts/docker/2022-19-04-dockerize-a-rails-app.markdown

 The first (local's) port is beeing mapped to the second (container's )port.
 Open the browser and navigate to the localhost on port 3005.

-You'll get an error because the containerized app has a different networking and cannot connect to the database.
+You'll get an error because the containerized app has a different networking interface and cannot connect to the database on the local machine.
 To fix that, we have to spin up other containers that will contain the database servers.
 Before that, shutdown the server and follow the next step.

 <br><br>